fwahlqvist/SimplePageCrawler/README.md

 * Meta (decsription, etc.)
 * H1, H2, etc.
 * List of the images
-* Weight of the page
+* List of the links

 Usage
 ------------